ramthescnd/blog/_posts/2022-05-16-switching-it-up.md

 * Install Homebrew
 * Custom Themes

 Yes, you can also install "free games", but Im strongly advising <ins>not</ins> to do so.
-You are hurting hard working game developers, and you are also putting your Console at a huge risk of getting banned.
+You are hurting hard working game developers, and you are also putting your console at a huge risk of getting banned.

 <ins>Remember: There is no 100% that you aren't going to get banned.</ins>